short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 == Frequently Asked Questions ==

-= How does ShortPixel compare to other image optimisation plugins (e.g Smush, Imagify, TinyPNG, Kraken, EWWW)?  =
+= How does ShortPixel compare to other image optimisation plugins (e.g Smush, Imagify, TinyPNG, Kraken, EWWW, Optimole)?  =
-	ShortPixel has better compression rates, more features, supports backups and has very affordable one-time plans.
+	ShortPixel consistently has better compression rates along with more features, backup support and has very affordable one-time or monthly plans.
-	If you are serious about making an informed decision please take 10 minutes and read this <a href="https://blog.shortpixel.com/wp-image-optimization-wordpress-plugins/">article</a>.
+	Here are a couple of independent reviews:
+	AuthorityHacker - "ShortPixel is our tool of choice, simply because it’s pretty much automated – we just let it do its thing." (<a href="https://www.authorityhacker.com/best-wordpress-image-optimizer/" target="_blank">read full review</a>)
+	WP Modula - "One of the reasons I’m personally a huge fan of ShortPixel is the built-in support for next-gen image formats like WebP." (<a href="https://wp-modula.com/the-best-wordpress-image-optimization-plugins/" target="_blank">read full review</a>)

 = Can I use the same API Key on multiple web sites? =
     Yes, you can.
-    As long as you have available credits you can use a single API Key on as many websites as you wish!
+    As long as you have available credits, you can use a single API Key on as many websites as you wish!

+= What plan is better for me?
+What do you recommend? =
+	Everyone has different needs, but generally, we recommend getting a One-Time plan to optimize your whole Media Library and then get a Monthly plan to optimize your future uploads.
+To learn more, have a look at <a href="https://help.shortpixel.com/article/30-monthly-plans-vs-one-time-plans" target="_blank">this comparison</a>

+= I don't know how many thumbnails do I have, what plan should I take?
+	To know how many thumbnails you have, just install the plugin and go to Media > Bulk ShortPixel.
+The plugin will tell you how many thumbnails you've got.
+Based on this, have a look at <a href="https://shortpixel.com/pricing" target="_blank">our plans</a>

+= Can I upgrade/downgrade easily my plan? =
+	Of course.
+You can upgrade or downgrade your plans in a couple of clicks from your account on shortpixel.com.

 = Can I test/use the plugin for free? =
-    Yes you can.
+    Yes, you can.
     We offer 100 free image optimization credits each month.
 Exceeding the monthly free quota will pause the optimization process till the quota is reset or extended by buying one of our plans.

 = Can I optimize images that aren't in Media Library? =